gerard290506-svg/Data-Sci-Empirical-project-/README.md

 ## 📊 Data
 The analysis uses:
-- Premier League standings data (points, wins, goals, etc.)
+- Premier League Standings Data (points, wins, goals, etc.)
-- Team Salary data
+- Team Salary Data

 All datasets are stored within the `Source Code` ZIP folder found in the Git repository.